Beyoncé and Jay-Z's Star-Studded Oscars Party Will Give You Serious FOMO

 Ciara & Russell Wilson

 Before boarding a flight back to Seattle, the Seahawks quarterback and his leading lady enjoy a late night out in Hollywood.
+"Russell and Ciara were attached at the hip and looked so in love.
+They held hands while walking through the party mingling," a source shared.
+"They looked like they were having a fun date night out."

 BACKGRID